 Designing fonts for 3D modeling is different.
 It is no longer important to advance the insertion point by any measurement, and in fact, it is more important that various glyphs stay aligned on a specific point.

 Fonts designed for this purpose have zero-width characters.
 What that means is, you can add a character of a specific shape, then duplicate that character and replace the character with another glyph and it will automatically be exactly aligned with the first character.
 (This duplication becomes important when the two or more glyphs require different features like color, weight, edges and any other available feature.)
-No matter how many of these zero-width characters are placed, they are always aligned to each other as a part of the model, or, like a jigsaw puzzle, they all have the exact same center point and since there .
+No matter how many of these zero-width characters are placed, they are always aligned to each other as a part of the model, or, like a jigsaw puzzle, they all have the exact same center point.
 Multiple characters can be placed together in a single text object and they will align to create an image.

 As an example: the Olympic Rings font.
 The Olympic Games symbol is five linked rings.
 In any other font, if you were to take the bullet character (Option-8) as the circle source, you would have to deal with the font metrics of the font you chose.
 With the Olympic Rings font, you can simply type “34567” and the five separate rings will automatically, perfectly, align to form the logo.
 Convenient!

 Does that mean you can’t or shouldn’t simply use a bullet character?
 No.